paulwib/gulp-hogan-compile/README.md

 **It uses the `hogan-updated` module**.
 This works with the latest version of hogan for bower (currently the npm version of hogan is `~2.0.0`, but bower is around `~3.0.0`).

+It will `require('hogan')` so that module needs to be available, for example by installing it with [bower][].
+You can change the name/path of the hogan module at compile time  with `options.hoganModule`.

 ## Parameters

 * file `string`